FormidableLabs/serverless-jetpack/README.md

 ```

 In the above example, two different versions of lodash were installed and their files were collapsed into the same path space.
 A total of 216 files will end up collapsed into 108 when expanded on disk in your cloud function.
 Yikes!

+A good practice if you are using tracing mode is to set: `jetpack.collapsed.bail = true` so that Jetpack will throw an error and kill the `serverless` program if any collapsed conflicts are detected.

+##### How to Solve Zipping Problems

 So how do we fix the problem?